Stavros Toutziarakis: Professional career

 Toutziarakis started his amateur level career with Aristotelis Florinas, where he stayed from 1999 to 2002.
 He then played with Mantoulidis until 2006, when he signed his first pro level contract with Makedonikos.
 In 2007, he signed with the EuroCup side Maroussi, where he stayed for two seasons.

 In 2009, Totziarakis moved to AEK Athens where he played for one season, being a choice of AEK's head coach at the time, Kostas Flevarakis.
-In the following two seasons, Toutziarakis played with Ikaros Kallitheas-Esperos and OFI Crete.
+In the following two seasons, Toutziarakis played with Ikaros Kallitheas-Esperos and OFI.
 After that, joined the Solna Vikings in 2012.

 In 2014, he signed with MAFC of the Hungarian League.
 On May 30, 2015, he returned to Greece, and joined Kymi of the Greek 2nd Division.
 He was voted the Greek 2nd Division's MVP in 2016.
 In his comeback to the Greek Basket League with Kymis, Toutziarakis had a good season, and in 24 games played, he averaged 10.7 points, 6.2 rebounds, and 1 assist per game.

 After two years with Kymi, in April 2017, he moved to Al Sadd Doha of the Qatari Basketball League, until the end of the season, being coached there by Manos Manouselis.
 On June 21, 2017, Toutziarakis joined Promitheas Patras of the Greek Basket League.
 With Promitheas, he finished in the 3rd place in the regular season of the Greek Basket League.

 After one year with Promitheas, Toutziarakis returned to Kymi on June 19, 2018.
 With Kymi, he eventually became the team captain.
 On August 15, 2019, Toutziarakis signed with Kolossos Rodou.
 On October 25, 2020, Toutziarakis signed with Ionikos Nikaias.

 On June 15, 2024, he joined Ermis Schimatari of the Greek A2 Elite League.